Measuring and Mitigating Post-hoc Rationalization in Reverse Chain-of-Thought Generation

 such that $R$ constitutes a coherent derivation from $Q$ to $A$.
 Unlike standard chain-of-thought prompting where the answer emerges from reasoning, RCG constructs explanatory traces for predetermined conclusions.

-The central question in evaluating RCG is: \emph{To what extent does the pre-committed response $A$ anchor the generation of reasoning $R$?} We formalize this through a hierarchy of three metrics, ordered from observable surface features to latent information-theoretic properties.
+The central question in evaluating RCG is: \emph{To what extent does the visible answer $A$ create a train-inference mismatch, shaping the reasoning trace $R$ in ways that depend on information unavailable at inference time?} We formalize this through a hierarchy of three metrics, ordered from observable surface features to latent information-theoretic properties.